 The Big Secret

-You'll have to practice this.
+You'll have to practice this specific essay.
 The perfect ACT essay is like a puzzle that happens to be in writing form—it can be mastered, but to do it well and completely every time requires a few month's practice.
 Knowing how to write other kinds of essays will only help you a limited amount.

 The Bad News

 Because the whole essay must be written in 40 minutes, getting a 12 requires some luck.
 You have to pick a thesis and think of relevant and convincing evidence to support it before you can even start writing, so a lot depends on how quickly you can decided on a point of view and relevant support for whatever the prompt happens to be.
 And because perfect-scoring essays are almost always at least two pages long, you won't have any time to spare.

 Because the essay is so formulaic, it's always possible to get at least a 10 in each domain.
 And, on top of this, no college worth its salt is going to base your college admission on getting those last two points on an essay you had to write in 40 minutes.
 The goal, really, is to show that you can write a decent essay in that time, and a 10 in each domain shows that just as well as a 12 does.